Meet the Team

 and Board Liaison

-Rachel Kleiman is a lifelong Niagara resident and a proud Brock University and Mohawk College alumna, holding a Bachelor of Arts in Sociology and a Social Service Worker Diploma.
-Rachel has extensive frontline and leadership experience in brain injury both in the non-profit and private sectors.
-Rachel brings her expertise in fundraising and brain injury rehabilitation to the Brain Injury Association of Niagara as their Operations Manager and Board Liaison.
-Rachel is dedicated to providing leadership to the organization to ensure its current and future success.
+Rachel Kleiman is a lifelong resident of Niagara and a proud alumna of both Brock University and Mohawk College, where she earned a Bachelor of Arts in Sociology and a Social Service Worker Diploma.
+With substantial frontline and leadership experience in brain injury across both non-profit and private sectors, Rachel applies her expertise in fundraising and brain injury rehabilitation as the Operations Manager and Board Liaison for the Brain Injury Association of Niagara.
+She is committed to guiding the organization towards both present and future success

-Rachel has a long history of volunteerism and is passionate about building community relationships and giving back to the community.
-Rachel formerly served as Vice-President of the YWCA Niagara Region Board of Directors and is currently the Vice-President of the National Chronic Pain Society Board of Directors.
+Rachel has a rich history of volunteer work and is passionate about fostering community relationships and contributing to local initiatives.
+She previously held the position of Vice-President on the YWCA Niagara Region Board of Directors and currently serves as the Vice-President of the National Chronic Pain Society Board of Directors.
 Rachel is the proud recipient of the Hamilton (2021) and Niagara (2022) Top 40 Under Forty Business Achievement Awards.

 Tamara